manleyac/manleywebdev2.0/src/cms/projects/package-delivery-system.md

   - Python
 order: 3
 ---
-Delivery system with a greedy algorithm optimization
+Delivery system with a greedy algorithm